 There are many museums in Tyne and Wear, with exhibitions ranging from science and technology to local history.
-We’ve listed the local museums below so please read on for more information.
+We’ve listed the local museums in alphabetical order below, so keep reading for more details.
 The exhibitions change regularly, so visit the museums’ websites or contact them directly to see what’s on before you visit.

 Arbeia, South Shields Roman Fort shows what daily life was like for those living at the Fort.
 It has full scale reconstructed Roman buildings: a West Gate, soldiers’ barrack and Commanders’ house for you to explore, giving a flavour of life at the fort.
 The museum showcases objects found at Arbeia, like weapons, armour and jewellery.
 You can discover how the Romans buried their dead and see tombstones and inscribed altars found at South Shields.
 With a seasonal programme of events.
 Donations welcome, admission free.

 Bowes Museum is magnificent French chateau created in the late 19th century by John and Josephine Bowes, housing internationally renowned collections of European fine and decorative arts spanning five centuries.

 Bowes Railway is a volunteer led registered charity, aiming to preserve the unique rope hauled inclines colliery workshops and railway line, built in 1826.
 Take a guided tour of the railway site at 10.00am & 3.00pm or take a self-guided tour.
 See mining displays and blacksmithing demonstrations as well as diesel shunting.
 They run different events throughout the year.